nvmPratyush/Custom-cursor/README.md

   color: '#476582'
 })
 ```
-### Types
-The property that changes the cursor is type and at the moment we only have 5 types of cursors

 ## Contributing
 Contributions to enhance or expand the project are welcome.
 Feel free to fork the repository, make changes, and submit pull requests.